qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

          ls -al rootfs.img

 .. note::
    * The machine configurations have either UFS or EMMC storage enabled by default.
-To change the default storage, see :ref:`Setting storage <set_storage>`.
+To change the default storage, see :ref:`Set storage <set_storage>`.
    * To build meta-qcom tip, see :ref:`Build meta-qcom tip <build_tip>`.
    * For repo manifest based builds, see :ref:`Alternative build instructions using Manifest <build_manifest>`.